pacificclimate/pdp/CONTRIBUTING.rst

     docker run -e APP_ROOT=<url> -e DATA_ROOT=<url> ...

-If no environment variables are specified at runtime, the default values will be used.
+If no environment variables are specified at runtime, the default values (stated in the templates) will be used.
 The `README`_ gives a more in-depth explanation of the individual config items.
 Any changes to the template files in docker/templates will require the pdp image to be re-built.

 Nginx
 ^^^^^

 `Nginx`_ is used as a reverse proxy in front of the pdp.
-To build the image from the nginx Dockerfile, edit ``proxy/nginx.conf`` then run:
+To build the image from the nginx Dockerfile, edit ``docker/proxy/nginx.conf`` then run:

 .. code:: bash

-    docker build --name nginx-proxy proxy/.
+    docker build -t nginx-proxy docker/proxy/.

 Configuration
 """""""""""""